 I was talking to a sweet friend last week.
 Like all of us, she has struggled with her own heartaches.
 She has one living child, but has experienced years of miscarriages and infertility.

 It is a hard mountain to climb.
 I know many of you are nodding your heads right now.
 To want a baby so badly that it reaches down into every aspect of your life, replacing what should be joy with a deep longing.
+You are in good Biblical company.
+The stories of Hannah and Sarah are just as relatable today as they were centuries ago.

 I have never struggled with infertility myself.
 In 9 years I had 5 healthy pregnancies.
 But I know what it means to want something so badly that it consumes your thoughts.
 I know what it means to cry because you want to hold your daughter and you can’t- not this side of heaven.